Organisation: London Borough of Waltham Forest

 We are a highly ambitious borough.
 Driven by culture and the innate creativity of our residents, we have developed new and innovative ways to build our communities.
 Our Council is relentlessly resident-focused, insight-led, digitally driven and commercially minded; a Council focused on meeting the needs of our existing and future residents.

 London Borough of Waltham Forest is one of the Mayor of London's Good Work Standard employers.
-This accreditation is a proof of our commitment to creating a healthy, fair and inclusive workplace.
+This accreditation is proof of our commitment to creating a healthy, fair and inclusive workplace.
 This includes fair pay and conditions, workplace well-being, skills and progression and diversity and recruitment.

 About the role: